 Since 1981 Rabbi Steinberg and her husband Saul have resided in the rural village of Carlotta where they raised their children.
 Rabbi Steinberg is a founding member of Friends of the Van Duzen River and has worked extensively on sustainable forestry issues.

-Rabbi Steinberg comments: “I derive much satisfaction from my duties at Temple Beth El and the continuity of relationship I enjoy with members.
+Rabbi Steinberg comments: “I derive much satisfaction from my duties at Temple Beth El and enjoy the continuity of relationships with members over the years.
 It is a great delight to officiate at a bar or bat mitzvah for a student whom I held in my arms at his or her baby naming, or to make blessings under a wedding canopy for a student whom I called to the Torah as bar or bat mitzvah.
-I also find it most gratifying that in my years as resident rabbi I have been successful in encouraging qualified Temple members to teach classes and take strong roles in religious leadership.
-I am honored to represent Temple Beth El on issues of social and environmental justice.
-I look forward to many more years of association with Temple Beth El.”
+I also find it gratifying that in my years as resident rabbi I have been successful in encouraging qualified Temple members to teach classes and take strong roles in religious leadership.
+I am honored to represent Temple Beth El on issues of social and environmental justice.”

 Rabbi Steinberg is employed by Temple Beth El on a half-time basis.
 She leads Shabbat and other holiday services, officiates at life cycle events, works closely with bar and bat mitzvah students and their families, teaches classes for Adult Education and provides guidance for the Children’s Education Program.